kietda/449project1/runbook.md

 4. Locate docker-compose.yml in the project folder and open with a text editor.
 Under "volumes" for excess_test, basic_test, and bogus_neg_test enter the full path directory to where project files are located
 	- If the project folder was extracted on the TuffixVM's desktop, then by default the volumes are set to "/home/student/Desktop/cpsc449project1"
 5. Open a terminal and run the micro services
-6. Open another terminal and change directory to project folder
+6. Open another terminal and change directory to the project folder
 	- $ cd /home/student/Desktop/cpsc449project1
 7. Test with no load
 	- $ sudo docker-compose up